BlueUnicorn7777/nd013-c1-vision-starter/README.md

 Modify line no 18
 from – import tensorflow.compat.v2 as tf
 to –     import tensorflow.compat.v1 as tf

-**This section should contain a quantitative and qualitative description of the dataset.
-It should include images, charts and other visualizations.**
 **Image Quality**
 Looking at the images , we can see that there are varying light conditions – bright day light  , dark  night with street lights and head lamps.
 Also the images are taken during different weather condition like rainy night , foggy day .
 There are  images distorted with weather conditions , and poor visibility.